Social science will play a crucial role in understanding the crisis of COVID-19.

 Moral Values and Perceptions of COVID-19 Impact and Recovery, CCSS

-People's moral values influence their social, practical, and economic judgements in counterintuitive ways.
+People's moral values influence their social, practical, and economic judgments in counterintuitive ways.
 The values that function to bring us together -- the "binding" values of loyalty, purity, respect for authority -- have been shown to facilitate attitudes that drive us apart. including stigmatization and blame of victims.
 In this research, using online experimental social psychology methods, we measure the effect of "binding" values on stigmatization of COVID-19 victims, as well as willingness to help communities and purchase from businesses strongly affected by COVID-19.
 This research has implications for determining the most effective public messaging for encouraging prosociality and economic recovery in the context of COVID-19.

 A Comparative Study of Expertise for Policy in the COVID-19 Pandemic, CCSS

 As policy makers across the globe work to avert catastrophic health and economic outcomes, they are struggling with a difficult question: what makes expert knowledge credible, legitimate, and reliable for use in public policy?
 That question becomes especially urgent when national and regional authorities face scientific uncertainty and fast-moving events that cross geopolitical borders.
 Using the method of cross-national comparison, this project will analyze the challenges of translating knowledge into policy during a fast-moving, global crisis.
 Prior research in science & technology studies (STS) has shown that a nation’s institutions, traditions, and cultural commitments influence its ways of gathering knowledge.
 A research team of established STS scholars in 10 countries will compare the sources of expertise policymakers used.
 Results may contribute to cross-national learning and identification of best practices.

 Measuring the Economic and Environmental Consequences of COVID-19, CCSS and Cornell Atkinson